-Although the sector as a whole does not struggle in securing investments, if fintech start-ups want to attract the attention of bigger financial services brands, they will have to work harder than ever to stand out within the rapidly growing fintech market.
+Although the sector as a whole does not struggle in securing investments, if fintech start-ups want to attract the attention of bigger financial services brands, they will have to work harder than ever to stand out within a fintech market that continues to produce some excellent businesses.

 The UK fintech sector is healthy

-After China and the US, the UK’s fintech sector is third in the global ranking.
-It attracts more investment than any other European country and experienced an 18% rise to a record 3.3 billion in 2018 according, to Innovate Finance.
+After the US, the UK’s fintech sector was second in the global ranking for 2023.
+It attracts more investment than any other European country at $5.1 billion according to Innovate Finance, more than the next 9 biggest European countries combined.

 Despite these positive numbers, some start-up and early-stage businesses are failing to realise their commercial potential by not attracting the investor attention they deserve.

 The fintech companies with the highest valuations and the most fascinating growth stories are clearly also those who are most prominent.
-Lessons can be learned by start-ups from unicorn companies such as Monzo, Revolut and TransferWise, who frequently make the headlines and encourage investor interest.
+Lessons can be learned by start-ups from the biggest deals in 2023 such as Stripe, Rapyd and Xpansive, who frequently make the headlines and encourage investor interest.

 Standing out is not simple